Stupa on the Everest Base Camp trek route with views of Everest behind

 Driving

-You'll have the morning free to explore a little more of Kathmandu before jumping on the bus and heading to Manthali.
-This remote region is where most Lukla flights now depart from (although if you're lucky they sometimes depart from Kathmandu) and you'll spend the night in safari tents near to the small airport so you're ready to jump on the first flight in the morning.
+You'll have the morning to explore some of the sights of Kathmandu before jumping on the bus to Manthali – this remote region is where most flights to Lukla now depart from (although if you're lucky, they sometimes depart from Kathmandu).
+You'll spend the night in safari tents near the small airport, so you're ready to board the first flight in the morning.
+The resort has an on-site swimming pool, bar and restaurant so you can unwind after the drive.

 Day 3